-If you’ve ever felt as though your heart is beating too hard or fast, skipping a beat, or fluttering, you know it can be scary.
-But these sensations don’t automatically signal something serious or harmful, and often they go away on their own.
+If you’ve ever felt as though your heart is beating too hard or fast, skipping a beat, or fluttering, you know it can be a scary experience.
+However, these sensations don’t automatically signal something serious or harmful, and often they go away on their own.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Palpitation refers to the sensation that the heart beat is faster than normal.
 Although some palpitations are considered benign, a carefully taken patient history typically exposes important clues that an abnormal heart rhythm, or arrhythmia, might be the culprit.
-Palpitations that appear and disappear abruptly are an important clue that an arrhythmia is occurring.
+Palpitations that sustain, and that appear and disappear abruptly, are an important clue that an arrhythmia is occurring.